nil-andreu/dr-ecommerce/README.md

 The url would be: http://localhost:8000/api/user/logout/1/.
 And once ran, it will give us the message that Logout was successful.

+Then we will go the urls.py, and we will have the same structure as the ones we have defined so far.
+The thing that changes is the paths --> will add for the add_order.

 ### (Optional) Creating token with DRF
 It is very common to use the token generator of the DRF to handle the authentification of users with this one.
-For this we are going in the urls.py of the users, and import from rest_framework.authtoken import views.
+For this we are going in the urls.py of the api, and import from rest_framework.authtoken import views.
 And then we generate the url of 'api-token-auth/'.

 So when we go to this url and provide the username (email in our case) and password, it generates the token.